cmar28/knowledge_test/terms_and_conditions.md

-# ABC Glossary of terms and expressions
+# ABC Bank Glossary of terms and expressions

 1) Term: "1881 Act" .
 Definition: The Conveyancing and Law of Property Act 1881.
 2) Term: "1911 Act” .
 Definition: The Conveyancing Act 1911.